BernardoMB/SocialMedia/README.md

 Automapper: For mapping dtos into domain entities Fluent validation: Validate classes and dto.
 Provides a simpler and more practical way for class validation and implementation.

+## Pending improvements
+	* Return pagination info in the response body instead of using the reponse headers.